kevbrain/apicastsix/doc/overview.md

 ### Step 3: Get a set of sample credentials

-Go to the **Applications**, click on any application using the service you're configuring, and get the **API credentials**.
+Go to the **Applications** tab, click on any application using the service you're configuring, and get the **API credentials**.
 If you do not have applications/ users yet, you can create an application yourself (from the details page of any individual developer account), the credentials will be generated automatically.

 Typically the credentials will be a ```user_key``` or the pair ```app_id/app_key``` depending on the authentication mode you are using (note that the 3scale hosted gateway does not currently support OAuth, however you can configure it if you are using the self-managed gateway integration.